gear-tech/gear/core-errors/signal-code-testing.md

     </details>
 - Gas runs out during plain or lazy pages memory access.

-    This case can be tested by creating a program, that _only_ accesses memory, calculating gas for this program, and then running it with gass limit that is less than the calculated gas amount by a small margin.
+    This case can be tested by creating a program, that _only_ accesses memory, calculating gas for this program, and then running it with gas limit that is less than the calculated gas amount by a small margin.
 This will ensure that the program will run out of gas during memory access.

     <details>
     <summary>Program to be uploaded</summary>